Guest0x0/normalization-bench/README.md

 impractical for most everyday type checking, where the amount of computation is small but term sizes are large.

+In turns of optimizing untyped NBE, data layout in memory seems to have a very significant effect.
+This is not unexpected,
+as most of the time spent in NBE is manipulating values and terms, and one less indirection means more performance.
+This can be observed from the benchmarks of
+NBE with different environment representation, different value layouts of memorized NBE, and different stack representations of strongly reducing abstract machine.

 In spite of the efficiency of `NBE.closure.list`, some normalizers do have unique characteristics that may be desirable.
 For example `NBE.memo` in `exponential` and `parigot_add`.